Realtyex · Wholesale Australian Property · 2026

 • Portfolio stage — first property or stacking

 The specific deal Lot-specific + client-specific.
-This is where the generic framework becomes a property a real buyer can execute on this quarter, with finance pre-modelled and comps verified.
+Where the generic framework becomes a property a real buyer can execute on this quarter, with finance pre-modelled and comps verified.

 Where the discipline shows.